Together (1928 song)

+Early revivals

 The song was included in a 1944 movie, Since You Went Away.
 This gave rise to a revival of the song, and it was recorded by Dick Haymes and Helen Forrest in a duet.
 Their recording was released by Decca Records as catalog number 23349.
-It first reached the Billboard magazine Best Seller chart on October 5, 1944 and lasted 10 weeks on the chart, peaking at #3.
+It first reached the Billboard magazine Best Seller chart on October 5, 1944, and lasted 10 weeks on the chart, peaking at #3.
 This recording was paired on a single with "It Had to Be You," a #4 hit, producing a big two-sided hit.

+Connie Francis version

 "Together" became a Top Ten hit in the summer of 1961 via a recording by Connie Francis cut in New York City on 3 June 1961 with Cliff Parman acting as arranger and conductor.
 After focusing on new material for her recent singles releases, Francis with "Together" reverted to the mode of remaking traditional pop songs which had provided her with her biggest hits in the 1950s.
 "Together" reached #6 on the Billboard Hot 100 and was the first single release by Francis which could avail itself of the July 1961 inauguration of Billboards Easy Listening chart where "Together" peaked at #1.
-Francis' "Together" also reached #2 in Australia, #6 in the UK, #7 in Ireland, #6 in New Zealand, #1 in India, and #13 in Canada.
+Internationally, Francis' "Together" sold and charted well, reaching #2 in Australia, #6 in the UK, #7 in Ireland, #6 in New Zealand, #1 in India, and #13 in Canada.

+Later versions

 "Together" was the title cut for a 1964 collaborative album by Marvin Gaye and Mary Wells which - apart from the original songs "Once Upon a Time" and "What's the Matter with You Baby" released as a single- consisted of remakes of traditional pop songs.
 "Together" was also the title cut of a 1976 Anne Murray album.

 The Nick Lucas recording of "Together" plays in the background on the John Lennon and Yoko Ono album Two Virgins, released in 1968 on Apple Records.